AdobeDocs/commerce-extensibility/src/pages/app-development/starter-kit/receive-data.md

 ## Payload transformation

-If necessary, make any transformation changes necessary for the external back-office application's formatting in the `transformData` function in the `transformer.js` file.
+If necessary, make any transformation changes necessary for the external backoffice application's formatting in the `transformData` function in the `transformer.js` file.

 ## Interact with the Adobe Commerce API